godott/godott.github.io/menu/about.md

 </p>

 <p>
-In the year 2018-2019, I spent one year at IBM Yorktown Heights as part of the <a href="https://qisenet.uchicago.edu">QISE-NET</a> triplet, collaborating with Andrew W. Cross, Christopher Chamberland and Ali Javadi-Abhari on quantum compilation, quantum verification in the Qiskit framework and on designing protocols for preparing bosonic qubit codes in the cavity.
+Starting from August 2018, I spent one year at IBM Yorktown Heights as part of the <a href="https://qisenet.uchicago.edu">QISE-NET</a> triplet, collaborating with Andrew W. Cross, Christopher Chamberland and Ali Javadi-Abhari on (1) quantum compilation optimization; (2) quantum verification (3) bosonic qubit encodings.
 </p>

 <p>
-I also contributed to <a href="https://github.com/epiqc/ScaffCC">ScaffCC</a>, a industrial level quantum compiler capable of compiling quantum circuits of millions of quantum gates.
+I also contributed to <a href="https://github.com/epiqc/ScaffCC">ScaffCC</a>, an industrial level quantum compiler capable of compiling quantum circuits of millions of quantum gates.
 I designed and implemented the circuit optimization pass in ScaffCC and wrote the QAOA(Quantum Approximate Optimization Algorithm) library.
 I am designing various new backends aimed at near-term quantum architectures.
 </p>

 <p>